Breastfeeding attachment: getting started

 Here are the basic steps for this technique:

-- Make sure you’re comfortable and well supported with pillows.
-Lean back rather than sit upright.
+- Make sure you’re comfortable and your back is supported.
+It helps to lean back rather than sit upright.

 - Place your baby on your bare chest between your breasts, facing you.
-Gravity will help keep your baby in position.
-It’s best if your baby is awake but not crying.
-If your baby is crying, calm baby first, perhaps by letting baby suck your finger.
+Gravity will help to keep your baby in position.

-- Your baby will most likely position themselves on an angle, with their mouth near your nipple and their feet supported by your thigh or lap.
+- Your baby will probably position themselves on an angle, with their mouth near your nipple and their feet supported by your thigh or lap.
+Their head will be in the crook of your arm, with your lower forearm or hand supporting their bottom.

 Things to note